FrankHB/pl-docs/Readme.md

 Newlines shall be consistent.
 Default use of newline is [CR+LF](http://en.wikipedia.org/wiki/CRLF).

 Two subsequent newlines indicates an [EOF](http://en.wikipedia.org/wiki/End-of-file) logically.
-Subsequenct newlines should only be used at EOF.
+Subsequent newlines should only be used at EOF.

 Except at the first of line, each word which consists of [alphanumeric](http://en.wikipedia.org/wiki/Alphanumeric) characters should be seperated by a single space character(U+0020) with other words.